 Enoplida Filipjev, 1929

-Inhabit marine environments and brackish water, or moist terrestrial habitats.
+Inhabit marine environments (intertidal, shallow water and derep sea sediments) and brackish water, or moist terrestrial habitats.

 Feed as carnivores (predators) or on diatoms and algae.